DSR1505/Treatment-Chain/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/aayushbest/Treatment-Chain/issues).
-You can also take a look at the [contributing guide](https://github.com/aayushbest/Treatment-Chain/blob/master/CONTRIBUTING.md).
+Contributions, issues and feature requests are welcome!<br />

 ## Show your support